Application Procedures

 Questions:

-If you have questions concerning the completion of the secondary application, please call the Office of Recruitment and Admissions at (214)828-8231 or send email.
+If you have questions concerning the completion of the secondary application, please email the Office of Recruitment and Admissions at admissions-dentistry@tamu.edu or call (214 ) 828-8231.

 International Students: